 - Develop strategies to ensure that learning is stored in students’ long-term memory

-- Improve your students' knowledge retention and exam performance
+- Improve your students’ knowledge retention and ability to learn

 Read time: 10 minutes

-Watch our free webinar to see how you can improve your students' knowledge retention by making low-stakes testing a part of your strategy next year.
+And watch our free webinar on how you can improve your students’ knowledge retention by making retrieval practice a part of your strategy.